OOPMan/jquery-plugincreator/README.rst

 referred to as **_super** in this documentation, that provides access to the function this function overrides.
 In the event that the function overrides nothing, **_super** is safe to call as it results in a no-op.

-Also note that jQuery PluginCreator provides four base functions for new plugins.
+Also note that jQuery PluginCreator provides five base functions for new plugins.
 These functions are:

 * **init()**, the base constructor function called after plugin instantiation is complete.
 The base version is a no-op.
-* **getInstane()**, allows for the plugin instance to be retrieved.
+* **getInstance()**, allows for the plugin instance to be retrieved.
 * **update(options)**, allows for the values on the *options* member to be updated for a given plugin instance.
 * **extend(members)**, allows for the plugin instance members to be updated post-instantiation.
 The scope/inheritance mechanism referred to above is applied to members supplied to this function, enabling access to overridden functions